District of Innovation Plan

 In the event the district cannot locate a certified teacher for a position or if a teacher is teaching a subject outside of their certification, the district must request to the Texas Education Agency.
 TEA then approves or denies the request.

 Montgomery ISD is committed to providing a certified, highly qualified teacher for each of our students.
 The District will make every effort attempt to hire individuals with appropriate certification for the position in question; however, where that is not reasonably possible, the District will have the flexibility to hire individuals who are knowledgeable in the area and equipped to effectively perform the duties of the position in question.
 These may include dual credit, Career and Technology, Secondary Math, Secondary Science, certain Fine Arts, and high end academic electives.
 In order to obtain quality teachers without having to go through the bureaucracy, the district seeks to establish our own local qualification requirements for teacher certification and requirements as well as the training and ongoing professional development requirements to teach in lieu of the requirements set forth in the law.
-This exception may not apply to special education or bilingual/ESL certifications.
+This exception may not apply to special education, Pre-Kindergarten, or bilingual/ESL certifications.

 Transfer Students